megaspazz/EverWingForever/README.md

 ## How to use the AssistBots

 This is basically just the movement part of the SweepBot and SlideBot.
 They only move around and do not do anything to start a new round or close the Level Up popup window.
+Stopping the AssistBots should also be a little more responsive than their farming counterparts, although it may be unnoticeable.

 First, you can customize the AssistBots using the constructors in MainWindow.xaml.cs for a few settings:
 1. The ending position determines where the Assist will put the character when it stops.
 A value of 0 is the far-left side and a value of 1 is the far-right side.
 For example, I like using a value of 0.5 to put it right in the middle when it's done.